refinedev/refine/documentation/docs/contributing.md

 ```

 [Refer to **lerna** docs to learn more about `scope` flag. &#8594][lerna filter]

-`npm run bootstrap` command bootstraps all packages whose name start with `@pankod/refine*` and all packages under `/examples`.
-If you add filters with `--scope` flag, you can avoid bootstrapping all packages under `/examples`.

 At this point, all/required packages are bootstrapped.
 Now you can start the packages you plan to work on in development mode.
 If you don't want to start all packages in development mode, you should filter them: